 If you or a loved one is the victim of a sexual assault crime, note that you only have a limited amount of time to hold the liable party responsible.
-Victims over the age of 18 at the time of the alleged assault have two years to file a lawsuit against the liable party.
-Individuals under the age of 18 at the time of their alleged abuse have 12 years after the time they turn 18 to file charges against their offender.
+Each state is different, and while many of the statutes of limitations have been extended for victims of sexual abuse, one should not delay in seeking representation.
+There is much to discover in the preparation of a sexual assautl lawsuit, and the longer one waits, the harder it is to obtain witnesses, documents and other evidence.
 Do you have a question about the statute of limitations for your particular case?
 Reach out to our law firm at once.

 We know from decades of social science and psychology research that there is no "right way" for sexual assault victims to react.
 Some immediately go to the police.
 Some take years to recognize what has happened.
 We don't judge or blame survivors who don't follow stereotypes about how rape victims "should" act-we look at each situation individually to understand what happened, how it happened, and how it could have been prevented.
 In addition to our experienced trial lawyers, we also have on staff two physicians and three registered nurses, one of whom is a certified rape counselor and sexual abuse crisis nurse.

 If you or your child has been a victim of sexual abuse, call (215) 866-2424 to speak with leading Philadelphia sexual abuse attorneys.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.